Spelling variations: Haim, Chaim, Haym Avraham

 Translation from the Bulgarian

-The present share of the Jewish Colonial Trust has been donated by the Zionist Association in Ruschuk to Mr. Haim B. Abraham in recognition of his tireless and never-ending effort and sacrifice for the awakening of the Jewish youth as founder and gymnast supervisor of the Jewish Gymnastics and Music Association in Rustschuk.
+The present share of the Jewish Colonial Trust has been donated by the Zionist Association in Rustchuk to Mr. Haim B. Abraham in recognition of his tireless and never-ending effort and sacrifice for the awakening of the Jewish youth as founder and gymnast supervisor of the Jewish Gymnastics and Music Association in Rustschuk.

 Rustschuk, 14/27 July 1902.

-(stamp:) Ruschuk Zionist Association
+(stamp:) Rustchuk Zionist Association

 President: Isaac Johanan Semo